This article explains how to export (backup) or import (restore) device drivers using Windows 11.

 Replace full_path_to_export_folder with a folder you want to export to.
 Example: C:\Drivers\Export

-If you’re exporting the drivers to use on a different PC, simply save the export to an external drive or flash drive, then use it to import to the new computer.
+If you’re exporting the drivers to use on a different PC, save the export to an external drive or flash drive, then use it to import to the new computer.

-Folder containing device drivers
+A folder containing device drivers

 You can also use the commands below to export device drivers.